Wedding Bell Blues: The 5th Dimension version

 "Wedding Bell Blues" quickly soared to No. 1 on the U.S. pop singles chart, spending three weeks there in November, 1969 and made one of the group's somewhat rare appearances on the U.S. R&B singles chart, where it peaked at No. 23.
 It was the group's second of five #1 songs on the U.S. adult contemporary chart.
-It was a top five hit in Canada, and placed in the top 20 on the UK Singles Chart—and their only hit there except for the earlier "Aquarius/Let the Sunshine In".
+It was a number one pop hit in Canada and placed in the top 20 on the UK Singles Chart—and their only hit there except for the earlier "Aquarius/Let the Sunshine In".
 It became a platinum record.

 In 1969 television appearances, McCoo sang lead vocal parts of the song to Davis, who would then respond with quizzical looks.
 The rest of the 5th Dimension's early hits had featured more ensemble singing, and McCoo's prominent vocal and stage role on "Wedding Bell Blues" might have led to her being more featured in the group's early 1970s productions.

 Morrissey version

-Morrissey released a version of the song for his album California Son on April 10, 2019.
+Morrissey released a version of the song as the second single from his album California Son on April 10, 2019.
 It features Billie Joe Armstrong of Green Day and Lydia Night of The Regrettes.
+It reached Number 1 on the UK's Official Vinyl Singles Chart.